Private client law in United States (Federal): overview

 Exemptions for direct payment of medical and educational expenses (section 2503(e), Code).

 The gift and estate tax rates for NRAs are the same as those for residents (see Question 8, Tax rates).

 As well as federal tax, US citizens and residents can be subject to estate and inheritance taxes imposed by certain states.
 GST tax applies to gifts to, or distributions from a trust to, a person who is two or more generations below that of the transferor (or to a trust solely for such persons).
-The rate of GST tax is 35% for such transfers made in 2012, with a US$5.12 million exemption.
-Unless Congress acts, the GST tax is 55% for such transfers in 2013, with a US$1 million exemption, adjusted for inflation.
+The rate of GST tax is 40% for such transfers, with a US$5.45 million exemption in 2016 (US$5.43 million in 2015).

 Taxes on buying real estate and other assets

 A foreign national should consult local counsel before buying assets or property in the US.
 Taxes that may apply include the following.